 How much can I borrow?

-It varies depending on how long you’ve been renting:
+Your actual borrowing power will vary depending on how long you’ve been renting for:

 - 12 months rental history: Borrow up to 97% of the purchase price (LVR) inclusive of Lenders Mortgage Insurance (LMI).